StefanElsnerDev/HannApp/README.md

 # Credits

-HannApp is fetching nutriments from a open database named [Open Food Facts](https://world.openfoodfacts.org/), whichs is a non-profit project developed by thousands of volunteers.
+MemApp is fetching nutriments from a open database named [Open Food Facts](https://world.openfoodfacts.org/), whichs is a non-profit project developed by thousands of volunteers.
 Thanks to their enthusiasm it is possible to search and to add food in such a handy way.